 - Optional garnish Sprinkle slivered basil over the quesadillas

-- Note: if you're doubling or tripling the recipe, brown each tortilla on just one side.
-After a few minutes - when they cool, lay half of them out a flat surface, uncooked-side up.
-Spread the goat cheese mixture on the uncooked side and assemble the fillings on top.
+Cooking for a crowd: If you’re doubling or tripling this recipe, you’ll want to do some prep ahead.
+Brown all the tortillas on just one side.
+When they’re cool, lay half of them out a flat surface, brown side down.
+Spread the goat cheese mixture on the top (uncooked side) and assemble the fillings on top.
 Cover with another tortilla, browned side up, pressing down gently.
-Place all the assembled quesadillas on baking trays and pop them in a 250F preheated oven for 10 minutes, just before serving.
+Place all the assembled quesadillas on baking trays.
+Just before serving, pop them in a 250F preheated oven for about 10 minutes, to heat them through.
+For extra crispness you can turn on the broiler for the last minute or so of heating.
+Watch carefully and constantly so they don’t burn.
+Slice into wedges, pile onto a platter and serve warm, topped with slivered basil.